jundu1/vscode-q-1/README.md

 All q servers list in the q Server Explorer, and it is easy to switch to different server.

 ## Query Console(default)
 Output just like q console to output channel.
+The console size is set to the same as q console.
+Use `system c rows columns` to change console size.
 Call `kdb+/q ext: Toggle query mode` to switch Query View.
 ![query_console](media/demo/query_console.png)